Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 "The Béarnais shepherds used it 400 years ago to protect themselves from the weather," said Jean-Michel Gibert, manager of the Laulhère shop in Saint-Jean-de-Luz.
 "It was a question of quality over quantity.
 A beret could be handed down in a family for years."

 This particular adventure began in 1840, when Lucien Laulhère started a linen and wool shop.
-He also happened to make berets, which became wildly popular after someone offered one to Napoleon III and Empress Eugénie.
-Soon, everyone was wearing one and of course they were being called 'bérets Basques'.
+He also happened to make berets, which became wildly popular after one was offered to Napoleon III and Empress Eugénie.
+Soon, everyone was wearing a beret and of course they were being called 'bérets Basques'.

 Laulhère just kept going, as did his sons after him.
 Soldiers wore berets as part of their uniform, and the style spread throughout the population.